nathankrishnan/nathankrishnan.github.io/_posts/2017-03-18-bloomfilter.md

     }
 }
 ```

-We now have a data structure that can handle a large dossier of malicious websites.
-For example, we could parse through the .csv file of [suspicious domains from the SANS Institute](https://isc.sans.edu/suspicious_domains.html).

 **NOTE**: djb2 and sdbm are hash functions for strings.

+We now have a data structure that can handle a large dossier of malicious websites!
+For example, we could parse through the .csv file of [suspicious domains from the SANS Institute](https://isc.sans.edu/suspicious_domains.html) and store the entries in the Bloom Filter.